 1 Introduction that clearly states the thesis and aims of the work

 The length of the work and the number of sections included depend on the specific assignment and the topic being covered.
 While an essay may only be five to seven paragraphs or so and span just a few pages, a dissertation generally clocks in around 150–300 pages.

 Another area where academic writing differs greatly from other types of writing is that in an academic paper, you always have to cite your sources.
 How to format your citations depends on the style guide you’re using.

 Although the citation format for each style guide varies a bit, they all include the same key information about the sources you cite.
 This information includes the author’s name, the name of the work you’re citing, the work’s copyright date, and the work’s publisher.
 Take a look at how the most commonly used academic style guides advise on format:

 Don’t overlook the importance of properly citing your sources—all of them.
+Each formatting style has specific guidelines for citing just about any kind of source, including TV shows, PDFs, Wikipedia articles, and YouTube videos.
 Although you probably won’t face plagiarism consequences for an incorrectly formatted citation when you clearly made an attempt to attribute the work properly, an incomplete or missing citation may be deemed plagiarism, as this article explains.
 Possible consequences for plagiarism include:

 - A lowered grade

 - Automatic failure of the assignment